Datalog-Expressibility for Monadic and Guarded Second-Order Logic: Abstract

 \section{Abstract}

 We characterise the sentences in Monadic Second-order Logic (MSO) that are over finite structures equivalent to a Datalog program, in terms of an existential pebble game.
-We also show that for every class ${\mathcal C}$ of finite structures that can be expressed in MSO and is closed under homomorphisms, and for all $\ell,k \in {\mathbb N}$, there exists a \emph{canonical} Datalog program $\Pi$ of width $(\ell,k)$, that is, a Datalog program of width $(\ell,k)$ which is sound for ${\mathcal C}$ (i.e., $\Pi$ only derives the goal predicate on a finite structure $\bA$ if $\bA \in {\mathcal C}$) and with the property that $\Pi$ derives the goal predicate whenever \emph{some} Datalog program of width $(\ell,k)$ which is sound for ${\mathcal C}$ derives the goal predicate.
+We also show that for every class ${\mathcal C}$ of finite structures that can be expressed in MSO and is closed under homomorphisms, and for all $\ell,k \in {\mathbb N}$, there exists a \emph{canonical} Datalog program $\Pi$ of width $(\ell,k)$ in the sense of Feder and Vardi.
 The same characterisations also hold for Guarded Second-order Logic (GSO), which properly extends MSO.
 To prove our results, we show that every class ${\mathcal C}$ in GSO whose complement is closed under homomorphisms is a finite union of constraint satisfaction problems (CSPs) of $\omega$-categorical structures.
+The intersection of MSO and Datalog is known to contain the class of \emph{nested monadically defined queries (Nemodeq)} ; likewise, we show that the intersection of GSO and Datalog contains all problems that can be expressed by the more expressive language of \emph{nested guarded queries (GQ$^+$)}.
+Yet, by exploiting our results, we can show that neither of the two query languages can serve as a characterization, as we exhibit a CSP whose complement corresponds to a query in the intersection of MSO and Datalog that is not expressible in GQ$^+$.